SuteraVR/Specifications/README.md

 ## ✨ Design

 - **Bloom**
-  - You can create a bloom that works as an independent metaverse platform: play with friends, share worlds and items.
+  - You can create a bloom that works as an independent VR-Social platform: play with friends, share worlds and items.
 All blooms communicate with each other, and be able to access contents of other blooms.
 - **Sandbox Enviroment**
   - Complete data processing within the sandbox environment.
 Prevent viruses and malicious scripts from executing and influencing the outside world.
 - **SuteraVR SDK**
   - You can upload avatars/worlds/items, and attach functions whatever you coded.

 ## 🌼 Name Origin